2014 Residential Camp at Virginia Tech

-Now entering its seventh year, the Commonwealth Lacrosse Camp provides high school aged boys both advanced individual instruction and competitive game play.
-The camp will be held July 15-18 on the campus of Virginia Tech in Blacksburg, Virginia.
+Now entering its eighth year, the Commonwealth Lacrosse Camp provides high school aged boys both advanced individual instruction and competitive game play.
+The camp will be held July 14-17 on the campus of Virginia Tech in Blacksburg, Virginia.
 Enrollment is open to both individuals and members of attending teams.

-Tony LePore enters his fifth season with the Commonwealth Lacrosse Camp and serves as the camp's assistant director.
+Tony LePore enters his sixth season with the Commonwealth Lacrosse Camp and serves as an assistant camp director.
 Coach LePore played collegiately at the Citadel and SUNY Geneseo before beginning a successful coaching career in 2001.
 A former 'Coach of the Year' at Stonewall Jackson High School, Coach Lepore presently serves as the Head Men's Lacrosse Coach at Northern Virginia Community College.

-Assisting Coach Swanenburg and Coach LePore are some of the more accomplished adult coaches in the sport, many of whom have both college and high school coaching experience.
+Assisting Coaches Swanenburg, LePore and Schroeder are some of the more accomplished adult coaches in the sport, many of whom have both college and high school coaching experience.
 Their professional, veteran guidance ensures that campers will learn the drills and skills necessary to succeed at both the high school and college levels.
 Furthermore, each camper will see improvement in his own game and gain a better understanding of the sport of lacrosse.

 A typical camp day consists of three sessions.
 Mornings are largely reserved for individual development by position, afternoons are for the teaching of team concepts, and evenings are filled with competition.

 The camp also features plenty of fun away from the practice fields.
 All campers will be housed in air-conditioned residence halls with Internet access.
-They will also enjoy all-you-care-to-eat meals in Virginia Tech's nationally acclaimed dining facility.
-Finally, during their free time, campers can enjoy activities such as swimming and bowling.
+They will also enjoy all-you-care-to-eat meals in Virginia Tech's nationally acclaimed D2 dining facility.
+Finally, during their free time, campers can enjoy activities such as swimming and bowling at no additional cost.

 Additional information and a camp application are located in the camp brochure.
 You may also contact Coach Swanenburg at (443) 690-7683 or at email@example.com should you have any questions.